 Based on the explanation above, can be concluded that if there is a light source located at the focal point of the concave mirror, the beam of light emitted by the object reflected by the surface of the concave mirror where the reflected light beam is parallel to the principal axis of the concave mirror.
 Conversely, if the object is at a great distance, the image of the object is at the focal point of the concave mirror.
 If a very distant object has an image at the focal point, where is the image of the object if the distance of the object from the surface of the mirror is finite or near?
-To understand this, please learn the topic of the image formation by the concave mirror.
+To understand this, please learn the topic of

 The focal length of the concave mirror

 Focal length (f) is the distance between the focal point (F) and the concave mirror surface.
 The following is explained how to determine the focal length of a concave mirror using the incident light rays and the reflected light rays.